JemRF/RF-Documentation/pages/sgateway/sgw-maintenance..md

 ## Install/Replace the Dry Contact Relay Module
 Currently, this replacement requires the Smart Gateway to be returned to the manufacturer for processing.
 If the dry contact option is installed and not working:
-1. Looking inside the relay module there should be lights on as shown in image D1.
+1. Looking inside the relay module there should be lights on as shown in image C1, arrow 2.
+Red is power and Green is indicates the relay is On indicating the Gateway is working correctly.

 ## Replacement of Front Panel Lights